doomlab/shiny-server/MOTE Blogdown/content/deptdifft.md

 ## Sample Writeup:

 The mean measure of belief on the pretest was 5.57, with a standard deviation of 1.99.
-The posttest scores appeared lower (M = 4.43, SD = 2.88) but the dependent t-test was not significant using alpha = .05, *t(6)* = 1.43, *p* = .203, *d_z* = 0.54, suggesting the movie may have influenced belief in the supernatural with a medium effect size.
+The posttest scores appeared lower (M = 4.43, SD = 2.88) but the dependent t-test was not significant using alpha = .05, *t(6)* = 1.43, *p* = .203, $d\_{z}$ = 0.54, suggesting the movie may have influenced belief in the supernatural with a medium effect size.

 # Tutorial